mcdeoliveira/pyctrl/doc/tutorial.rst

                    ['pwm'])

-The block :py:class:`ctrl.block.system.Feedback` implements the operations inside the dashed box in FeedbackDiagram_.
-That is, it calculates the error signal, :math:`e`, and evaluates the block given as the attribute :py:data:`block`, in this case the :py:class:`ctrl.block.system.System` containing as the attribute :py:data:`model` the controller :py:class:`ctrl.system.tf.PID`.
+The block :py:class:`ctrl.block.system.Feedback` implements the operations inside the dashed box in the :ref:`feedback diagram
+<FeedbackDiagram>`.
+That is, it calculates the error signal,
+:math:`e`, and evaluates the block given as the attribute :py:data:`block`, in this case the :py:class:`ctrl.block.system.System` containing as the attribute :py:data:`model` the controller :py:class:`ctrl.system.tf.PID`.